kubecost/docs/install-and-configure/advanced-configuration/network-costs-configuration.md

 ## Kubernetes network traffic metrics

 The primary source of network metrics is a DaemonSet Pod hosted on each of the nodes in a cluster.
-Each daemonset pod uses `hostNetwork: true` such that it can leverage an underlying kernel module to capture network data.
+Each DaemonSet pod uses `hostNetwork: true` such that it can leverage an underlying kernel module to capture network data.
 Network traffic data is gathered and the destination of any outbound networking is labeled as:

 * Internet Egress: Network target destination was not identified within the cluster.
 * Cross Region Egress: Network target destination was identified, but not in the same provider region.